Oleg-Chashko/SSToolbox/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 The following is a set of guidelines for contributing to SSToolbox.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes.

 ## Feature Requests
-SSToolbox is not accepting any new feature requests at this time, sorry.
 You can file a feature request for a feature that you plan to implement and submit a pull request for, so that the feature can be reviewed and you will know ahead of time if the feature will be rejected.

 ## Bugs
 Please search through the existing issues, open and closed, before filing a new bug.